 But with the advent of social media, there isn't as much pressure as there was in previous years.
 And you can definitely reach a wider audience with the right strategy.
 If you already have a big network, create a website and social media profiles on Facebook, Twitter and Instagram, and get everyone to share.
 Keep on top of your promotion through photos, videos, audio clips, regular posts and events.
 If you can do this yourself (or convince friends and family to help you out), it may just cost you time.

 If you can't handle it, there are consultants and companies that will manage your social media profiles for you for a cost.
 If you can afford it, why not leave take that stress away from yourself?

 Get a Collection of Hats

-because you're going to need a lot of them.
-That is to say, when you're running an indie label, you have to do the jobs that are spread out among many different people at big labels.
-When you're an indie label, you may find yourself acting as manager, promoter, agent, video director, graphic designer, PR officer, radio plugger, A&R, accountant, lawyer, distributor, webmaster, travel agent, secretary and maker of tea/coffee and snacks.
+When you're running an indie label, you have to do the jobs many different people at big labels end up doing.
+So basically, you're a jack-of-all.
+When you're running an indie label, you may act as manager, promoter, agent, video director, graphic designer, PR officer, radio plugger, A&R, accountant, lawyer, distributor, webmaster, travel agent, secretary and maker of tea/coffee and snacks.
 And that's just for starters.
 If only you got paid for doing all of those jobs!

 The Two Most Important Things

 That long list of tasks you often have to take on when you start a record label demonstrates the two most crucial things you need to know about getting into the indie label business.
-While manufacturing, distribution, and promotion might be the practical things you need to release a record, before worrying about that, know this:
+While manufacturing, distribution and promotion might be the practical things you need to release a record, know the following before worrying about that:

 - You have to absolutely LOVE what you are doing.
 If you don't, you'll get tired of the hard work and ups and downs very quickly.